visnu-bochiwal/quiz-app/README.md

 `Purpose of the Project` -

-• Attempting all the quizzes will be easy for everyone.
+• Attempting all the quizzes will be easy for everyone. \n
 • Reminder and Notifications for the quizzes.
 • Access to the quiz for the revision even after the 3 months challenge.
 • Easy to manage quizzes and keeping the track of all attempted quizzes.